raspberrypilearning/rocket-launch/en/step_2.md

 --- save ---

+--- /task ---

+--- task ---

 **Test:** Run your code and check that it draws a black background.

 --- /task ---

-Now you need to add the planet image to your animation.
+Now you need to add the planet image to your animation: First, you need to add a couple of global variables. `planet` will hold the sprite's image file. `PLANET_RADIUS` other will set its radius, which you'll use to control its size.

 --- task ---

-First, you need to add a couple of global variables. `planet` will hold the sprite's image file. `PLANET_RADIUS` other will set its radius, which you'll use to control its size.

 --- code ---
 ---